 If you want to learn more about Diamond Investing, contact Tom Cloud at (912) 771-9353 or at the email address shown at the end of the video.

-DISCLAIMER: SRSrocco Report provides intelligent, well-researched information to those with interest in the economy and investing.
+DISCLAIMER: SRSrocco Report provides intelligent, well-researched information to those with interest in the economy and asset values.
 Neither SRSrocco Report nor any of its owners, officers, directors, employees, subsidiaries, affiliates, licensors, service and content providers, producers or agents provide financial advisement services.
 Neither do we work miracles.
-We provide our content and opinions to readers only so that they may make informed investment decisions.
+We provide our content and opinions to readers only so that they may make informed decisions on all types of assets.
 Under no circumstances should you interpret opinions which SRSrocco Report or Steve St. Angelo offers on this or any other website as financial advice.

 Check back for new articles and updates at the SRSrocco Report.
 You can also follow us on Twitter and Youtube below:

-1. The problem with precious stones is their value today is limited by what it costs to make them.
+The problem with precious stones is their value today is limited by what it costs to make them.
 They do not meet the definitions or functions of money as gold and silver coins do.
 Most people can’t tell the difference between a flawless diamond and a cubic zirconium.
 I view precious gems the same way I view numismatic coins.
 When the SHTF and push comes to shove, I don’t care if it is a rare 1921 Morgan silver dollar in mint condition – it is still just a little over 3/4s of an ounce of silver.
 And everyone knows what is it because of who made it.

 My advice to all those looking to preserve their wealth is to buy American Eagles and constitutional silver and hold them yourself.
 Buy as many smaller denominations as you can stand because when things get tight nobody has any change.